gl1tterbomb/gl1tterbomb/README.md

 Here are my favorite ships.
 If u don't like them, then that's fine!
 [Strawpage 3](https://ang3lcake.straw.page/hobbies)

 ★ - I like to yap bout my interests.
 If you get tired of it, please let me know👍.
 I like green lantern and flash.
 I don't really call myself number one fan.

-★ I’m fine with ships.
-Oc/canon or rarepair.
-Just don’t make it weird ig?

 If I haven’t responded to any of your messages, I’m sorry.
 I’m not trying to ignore you.
 There’s a chance I’m AFK, busy creating new ponies, or just slow to respond., and it’ll takes me a while, who knows.
 Feel free to whisper, and I'll check and reply!
 So uh please whisper 👍!